SciKit-Surgery/scikit-surgerytutorial02/doc/07_UserInterface.rst

    cd data
    wget https://weisslab.cs.ucl.ac.uk/StephenThompson/scikit-surgery-sphere-fitting/blob/master/data/CT_Level_1.vtp

-Before you run tox again, we need to tell it about the extra dependencies we've just added, so edit requirements.txt, which should now look like:
+Before you run tox again, we need to tell tox about the extra dependencies we've just added (`vtk`_, and `scikit-surgeryvtk`_)  so edit requirements.txt, which should now look like:
 ::
    numpy